Hudson Hawk

 Hudson Hawk is a 1991 American action comedy film directed by Michael Lehmann.
 Bruce Willis stars in the title role and also co-wrote the story.
-Danny Aiello, Andie MacDowell, James Coburn, David Caruso, Lorraine Toussaint, Frank Stallone, Sandra Bernhard, and Richard E. Grant are also featured.
+Danny Aiello, Andie MacDowell, James Coburn, David Caruso, Lorraine Toussaint, Frank Stallone, Sandra Bernhard and Richard E. Grant are also featured.

 The live action film employs cartoon-style slapstick heavily, including sound effects, which enhances the film's signature surreal humor.
-The plot combines material based on conspiracy theories, secret societies, and historic mysteries, as well as outlandish "clockpunk" technology à la Coburn's Our Man Flint films of the 1960s.
+The plot combines material based on conspiracy theories, secret societies and historic mysteries, as well as outlandish "clockpunk" technology à la Coburn's Our Man Flint films of the 1960s.

-A recurring plot device in the film has Hudson and his partner Tommy "Five-Tone" (Aiello) singing songs concurrently but separately, to time and synchronize their exploits.
+A recurring plot device in the film has Hudson Hawkins and his partner Tommy "Five-Tone" Messina (Aiello) singing songs concurrently but separately, to time and synchronize their exploits.
 Willis-Aiello duets of Bing Crosby's "Swinging on a Star" and Paul Anka's "Side by Side" are featured on the film's soundtrack.

-The film was a huge critical and commercial failure in the United States, only grossing $17 million and earning three Razzies (including Worst Picture), but it was better received internationally and grossed $80 million for a worldwide total of $97 million.
+Hudson Hawk was released by Tri-Star Pictures on May 24, 1991.
+The film was a huge critical and commercial failure in the United States, only grossing $17 million and earning three Golden Raspberry Awards (including Worst Picture), but it was better received internationally and grossed $80 million for a worldwide total of $97 million and it eventually amassed a cult following.